trane-project/trane-cli/README.md

-    filter          Subcommands for dealing with unit filters help            Print this message or the help of the given subcommand(s) instructions    Subcommands for showing course and lesson instructions material        Subcommands for showing course and lesson materials next            Proceed to the next exercise
+    filter          Subcommands for dealing with unit filters help            Print this message or the help of the given subcommand(s) instructions    Subcommands for showing course and lesson instructions list            Subcommands for listing course, lesson, and exercise IDs mantra-count    Show the number of Tara Sarasvati mantras recited in the background during the current session
-    open            Open the course library at the given location score           Record the mastery score (1-5) for the current exercise
+    material        Subcommands for showing course and lesson materials next            Submits the score for the current exercise and proceeds to the next open            Open the course library at the given location review-list     Subcommands for manipulating the review list score           Record the mastery score (1-5) for the current exercise scores          Show the most recent scores for the given exercise
 ```

 There are however, some details which warrant further explanation.